-- 1. Gather mapped location information for Pueblo goldenweed along roadsides (within 20 meters/22 yards of all roads: CDOT, County, USFS, BLM, and municipalities) consulting with the Colorado Natural Heritage Program (CNHP) at Colorado State University, local herbaria, and other known sources of rare plant location data.
-In 2014 and 2016 this step was conducted by the Colorado Natural Heritage Program as part of a pilot project to conserve roadside populations of globally imperiled plants (Panjabi and Smith 2014). - Work with the Colorado Natural Heritage Program to create Special Management Areas based on the distribution of Pueblo goldenweed within 20 meters/22 yards of roads.
-Special Management Areas (maps and data tables) are presented in Appendix Two if a data sharing agreement has been signed with the Colorado Natural Heritage Program.
+- 1. Gather mapped location information for Cushion bladderpod along roadsides (within 20 meters/22 yards of all roads: CDOT, County, USFS, BLM, and municipalities) consulting with the Colorado Natural Heritage Program (CNHP) at Colorado State University, local herbaria, and other known sources of rare plant location data.
+In 2014 and 2016 this step was conducted by the Colorado Natural Heritage Program as part of a pilot project to conserve roadside populations of globally imperiled plants (Panjabi and Smith 2014). - 2.
+Work with the Colorado Natural Heritage Program to create Special Management Areas based on the distribution of Cushion bladderpod within 20 meters/22 yards of roads and a recommended avoidance buffer of up to 200 meters/218 yards.
+The 200 meter/218 yard buffer reduces dust transport, weed invasion, herbicide damage, magnesium chloride damage, and other unintended impacts, such as disturbance of hydrological setting.
+It also reduces impact to pollinators and their habitat.
+Special Management Areas (maps and

-- 3. Prior to road maintenance work, the field supervisor (CDOT) or land manager (County, BLM, etc.) should provide maps to road crews showing all known Special Management Areas for the plants (as hard-copy and GIS files, and including the UTMs indicating the extent of the Special Management Areas along roads).
-The maps and other data should be "species blind"; they should not indicate what species are found within the Special Management Areas (Pueblo goldenweed as well as other rare taxa).
+- data tables) are presented in Appendix Two if a data sharing agreement has been signed with the Colorado Natural Heritage Program. - 3.
+Prior to road maintenance work, the field supervisor (CDOT) or land manager (County, BLM, etc.) should provide maps to road crews showing all known Special Management Areas for the plants (as hard-copy and GIS files, and including the UTMs indicating the extent of the Special Management Areas along roads).
+The maps and other data should be "species blind"; they should not indicate what species are found within the Special Management Areas (Cushion bladderpod as well as other rare taxa).
 The maps should be updated as new plant locations are found. - 4.
 Within the Special Management Areas the roadsides should not be seeded, sprayed or mowed to avoid disturbance to soils, plants, and habitat.
 This includes all brush control, fire control, and weed control.
 (For appropriate management of noxious weeds, please refer to the Noxious Weed Management section below.)
-Dust abatement applications, if necessary, should be comprised of water only, with use of magnesium chloride limited to the minimum extent necessary. - If mowing is necessary, for example for safety reasons, avoid mowing from May 1-August 31.
-If mowing is necessary during May 1-August 31, mow with as high of a blade height as practicable, and do not drive over/park on top of the plants. - 6.
-If grading is necessary, following rain or other events that wash out roads, avoid burying the rare plants. - 7.
+Dust abatement applications, if necessary, should be comprised of water only, with use of magnesium chloride limited to the minimum extent necessary. - 5.
+If mowing is necessary, for example for safety reasons, avoid mowing from June 1-August 31.
+If mowing is necessary during June 1-August 31, mow with as high of a blade height as practicable, and do not drive over/park on top of the plants. - 6.
+Discourage use of vehicle pull-off and turn-around areas were the plants are present.
+Signage, fencing, obstacles (boulders) are possible solutions. - 7.
+If grading is necessary, following rain or other events that wash out roads, avoid burying the rare plants. - 8.
 Snow and ice control measures present some concerns for the Special Management Areas, though public safety is a priority.
 When possible, plowing, deicer and sand applications, rock slide removal, snow fence maintenance and construction activities should consider the locations of the Special Management Areas.
-For example, sand applications could cover plants when the snow melts and should be avoided if possible. - 8.
-Locating signs away from Special Management Areas would benefit the Pueblo goldenweed.
-If guardrails need to be installed/repaired, minimize impacts to the goldenweed to the greatest extent possible. - 9.
-Minimizing and/or discouraging the use of vehicle pull-off and turn-around areas where the rare plants are present would also be beneficial.
-Proper signage, fencing, obstacles (boulders) are all possible solutions. - 10.
+For example, sand applications could cover plants when the snow melts and should be avoided if possible. - 9.
+Locating signs away from Special Management Areas would benefit the Cushion bladderpod if guardrails need to be installed/repaired, minimize impacts to the bladderpod to the greatest extent possible. - 10.
 Transplanting is not recommended under any circumstances. - 11.
-Develop monitoring plans for the roadside locations of Pueblo goldenweed, with the goals of detecting any decrease in the population size or condition, and/or needs for restoration efforts and/or noxious weed management.
+Develop monitoring plans for the roadside locations of Cushion bladderpod, with the goals of detecting any decrease in the population size or condition, and/or needs for restoration efforts and/or noxious weed management.